Pro career starts at age 17

 Joe DiMaggio had other ideas.

 With two out and Charlie Keller on first, the Yankee Clipper delivered a knockout blow.
 DiMaggio’s two-run bomb over the centerfield wall put New York ahead to stay.
-New York won the game 7-3 then completed the sweep with a Game 4 victory the next day.
+New York won the game 7-3.
+The next day they completed the sweep with a Game 4 victory.

 DiMaggio hits a World Series homer off of Thompson